Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

 Separation Priority Ordering
 ----------------------------
-The PyROS solver provides support for custom prioritization of the separation subproblems that are automatically derived from a given model for robust optimization.
+The PyROS solver supports custom prioritization of the separation subproblems that are automatically derived from a given model for robust optimization.
 Users may specify separation priorities through: